-XL Insurance July 1, 2012 - June 30, 2013 Coverage Property • per Occurrence and in the Annual Aggregate in respect of Flood; per Occurrence and in the Annual Aggregate in respect of Earth Movement, Excluded. per Occurrence and in the Annual Aggregate applicable in High Hazard Movement zones; \$ 10,000,000 20,000,000 per Occurrence and in the Aggregate in respect Hazardous Substance; 500,000 per Occurrence in respect of Business Interruption; EXCLUDED per Occurrence in respect of Accounts Receivable; 100,000 per Occurrence in respect of scheduled, direct Contingent Time Element; EXCLUDED per Occurrence in respect of Incidental Course of Construction; 5,000,000 (or 25.00% of the direct physical loss, whichever greater) per Occurrence in respect of Debris Removal; 2,500,000 per Occurrence in respect of Demolition and Increased Cost of Construction; 10,000,000 per Occurrence in respect of Electronic Data Processing Media; 1,000,000 per Occurrence in respect of Errors and Omissions; 2,000,000 per Occurrence in respect of Expediting Expense; 1,000,000 per Occurrence in respect of Extra Expense excluding replacement power of increased cost of generation, transmission and/or distribution of electricity, water or natural gas; 2,000,000 per Occurrence in respect of Fire Department Service Charges and Extinguishing Expenses; 500,000 per Occurrence in respect of Newly Acquired Locations (ninety (90) days reporting); 1,000,000 per Occurrence in respect of property in Course of Inland Transit; 2,500,000 per Occurrence in respect of Miscellaneous Unnamed Locations, except: Excluded. per Occurrence in respect of Flood; Excluded. per Occurrence in respect of Earth Movement; Excluded. per Occurrence in respect of Named Storm; 500,000 per Occurrence in respect of Valuable Papers and Records; 100,000 per Occurrence in respect of Personal Property Temporarily Off Premise.
+XL Insurance July 1, 2013 - June 30, 2014 Coverage Property per Occurrence and in the Annual Aggregate in respect of Flood; per Occurrence and in the Annual Aggregate in respect of Earth Movement, Excluded. per Occurrence and in the Annual Aggregate applicable in High Hazard Movement zones; \$ 10,000,000 20,000,000 per Occurrence and in the Aggregate in respect Hazardous Substance; per Occurrence in respect of Business Interruption; per Occurrence in respect of Accounts Receivable; 500,000 EXCLUDED 100,000 per Occurrence in respect of scheduled, direct Contingent Time Element; per Occurrence in respect of Incidental Course of Construction; (or 25.00% of the direct physical loss, whichever greater) per Occurrence in EXCLUDED 5,000,000 2,500,000 respect of Debris Removal; per Occurrence in respect of Demolition and Increased Cost of Construction; 10,000,000 per Occurrence in respect of Electronic Data Processing Media; per Occurrence in respect of Errors and Omissions; per Occurrence in respect of Expediting Expense; 1,000,000 2,000,000 1,000,000 per Occurrence in respect of Extra Expense excluding replacement power of increased cost of generation, transmission and/or distribution of electricity, water or natural gas; 2,000,000 per Occurrence in respect of Fire Department Service Charges and Extinguishing Expenses; per Occurrence in respect of Newly Acquired Locations (ninety (90) days 500,000 reporting); per Occurrence in respect of property in Course of Inland Transit; 2,500,000 per Occurrence in respect of Miscellaneous Unnamed Locations, except: Excluded. per Occurrence in respect of Flood; Excluded. per Occurrence in respect of Earth Movement; Excluded. per Occurrence in respect of Named Storm; per Occurrence in respect of Valuable Papers and Records; 500,000 per Occurrence in respect of Valuable Papers and Records, per Occurrence in respect of Personal Property Temporarily Off Premise.
 100,000